picketbox/picketbox-quickstarts/database-authentication/README.md

     		.jpaStore()
     			.template(new MyCustomJPATemplate());

-PicketBox already provides some specific implementations for JPATemplates, beside the default.
+PicketBox already provides some specific implementations for JPATemplate, beside the default.
 For example, for CDI environments, etc.

 Deploy and access the quickstart
 -----------